jgorman-tfs/FRD-Accomplishments/README.md

  4. Copy fitlered data into a new sheet and create a new table.
 (This is to preserve data along the way in case you need to go back)
  5. In the cities column, replace all "City of, Village of, CDP of, etc so you only have the city name.
  6. Remove all spaces and punctuation.
 (This is to match the data in the City shapefile.
 If you are using you're own city shapefile, remove all the spaces.
 This makes all the names the same and prevents join errors.)
- 7. Remove duplicates to you only have unique cities in your column.
-(I find it better to highlight and manually delete them.
-This lets me comb through and check for misspellings and get a better look at the cities.
+ 7. Create a Pivot Table for the name of the cities so that it displays only the unique community names
  8. Use your own judgement when you delete cities and duplicates.
 For example, you may see Austin and Austin South.
 Just keep one Austin.
  9. You now have a PRELININARY list of all the unique cities for this Quarter that si ready to be put in the UCF Community Processor script.
 Take note of what you call your final sheet for all unique communities.
+You can copy the list of the pivot table into a separate sheet with a CityName header.

 **Run through the UCT_CommunityProcessor script**